Croup: Treatment

 Most children with croup have mild symptoms and supportive care at home is effective.
 For children with moderate to severe croup, treatment with corticosteroids and nebulized epinephrine may be suggested.
 Steroids are given routinely, with epinephrine used in severe cases.
 Children with oxygen saturation less than 92% should receive oxygen, and those with severe croup may be hospitalized for observation.
 In very rare severe cases of croup that result in respiratory failure, emergency intubation and ventilation may be required.
 With treatment, less than 0.2% of children require endotracheal intubation.
 Since croup is usually a viral disease, antibiotics are not used unless secondary bacterial infection is suspected.
-The use of cough medicines, which usually contain dextromethorphan or guaifenesin, are also discouraged.
+The use of cough medicines, which usually contain dextromethorphan or guaifenesin, is also discouraged.

 Supportive care

 Supportive care for children with croup includes resting and keeping the child hydrated.
 Infections that are mild are suggested to be treated at home.
 Croup is contagious so washing hands is important.
 Children with croup should generally be kept as calm as possible.
-Over the counter medications for pain and fever may be helpful to keep the child comfortable.
-There is some evidence that cool or warm mist may be helpful, however, the effectiveness of this approach is not clear.
-If the child is showing signs of distress while breathing (inspiratory stridor, working hard to breath, blue (or blue-ish) coloured lips, or decrease in the level of alertness), immediate medical evaluation by a doctor is required.
+Over-the-counter medications for pain and fever may be helpful to keep the child comfortable.
+There is some evidence that cool or warm mist may be helpful.
+However, the effectiveness of this approach is not clear.
+If the child is showing signs of distress while breathing (inspiratory stridor, working hard to breathe, blue (or blue-ish) coloured lips, or decrease in the level of alertness), immediate medical evaluation by a doctor is required.